resoursea/api/README.md

 - If you define the initial state of some Resource, it will be injected in the constructor method every time it was requested.

-- The URI address of the resource will be the identifier of the field that receives this Resource.
+- The URI address of the Resource will be the identifier of the field that receives this Resource.

 - The root of the Resource tree isn't attached to any field, so you can pass 2 optional parameters when creating the router: the field identifier and the field tag.